kelvinbrinham/StrategyBacktest/README.md

 Example data is included in .data.
 An example output is included in Examples for the default data, 0 risk-free rate and 0.3% transaction costs.

 ---

+### Note to self (future)

+- For future reference, it would be better to only pass the momentum strategy (and future strategies) the daily price in `__call__` using an historical price data file passed to the Backtest class.
+This is more general and ensures the strategy only gets in-sample daily data.